maxhbr/LDBcollector/md/EUDatagrid.md

                                 "description": "Redistribute the fetched binaries as they are" }
                         ],
                         "_str": "Description: Relevant documentation for the software will be treated in the same way as the software.
-The same rights will be granted to sub-licensees.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n\nConditions:\nOlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = })\n\n", "conditions": {
+The same rights will be granted to sub-licensees.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = }\n\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION"